List of Superman & Lois characters: Corey Wellnitz

 Corey Wellnitz (portrayed by Pavel Romano) is a student at Smallville High School who is a member of the Smallville Crows football team.
 His parents own a lake house.

+One year later following Lex Luthor's defeat, Corey attended the wedding of Mayor Lana Lang and John Henry Irons.

 Aidy Manning

 Aidy Manning (portrayed by Monique Phillips) is a resident of Smallville.

+In season four, Aidy is among the Smallville citizens that witness Doomsday throw Superman's defeated body towards the Kent family.
+Lex Luthor later met with Aidy to donate her land so that the next LuthorCorp headquarters can be established.
+While it is implied to her and Clark that Aidy figured out that Clark is Superman, Mayor Lana Lang persuaded Aidy to go back on Lex's offer.
+One year later following Lex's defeat, Aidy attended the wedding of Mayor Lang and John Henry Irons.

 Tamera Dalley

-Tamera Dalley (portrayed by Tori Katonga) is a firefighter that works for the Smallville Fire Department.
+Tamera Dalley (portrayed by Tori Katonga) is a firefighter who works for the Smallville Fire Department.

 Emily Phan

 Emily Phan (portrayed by Leeah Wong) is a woman who knows Lana Lang and later undergoes Morgan Edge's X-Kryptonite experiments.
 After being purified of the Kryptonian conscious, Emily is among the Smallville citizens that blame Lana and Kyle for trusting Morgan Edge.
 Though she later forgives them following Tal-Rho's defeat.

 In season two, Emily Phan gets involved in Lana's campaign to become the new Mayor of Smallville and informs Lana about the word on the street that Mayor George Dean would use some of Sarah's past in his re-election.
 She later informs Lana that she has won the election.

+In season four, Emily is asked by Lana to look into which properties Lex Luthor may have bought in Smallville under shell companies to stop him taking over the town.
+One year later following Lex's defeat, Emily was present at the wedding of Mayor Lang and John Henry Irons.

+Duc Phan

+Duc Phan (portrayed by Jay Zhang) is the husband of Emily Phan who undergoes Morgan Edge's X-Kryptonite experiments.
+After being purified of the Kryptonian conscious, Duc is among the Smallville citizens that blame Lana and Kyle for trusting Morgan Edge.
+Though he later forgives them following Tal-Rho's defeat.

+One year later following Lex Luthor's defeat, Duc was present at the wedding of Mayor Lana Lang and John Henry Irons.